MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 ## Change the update channel with the Office Deployment Tool (ODT)

-1. Before you begin, make sure the scheduled task "Office Automatic Update 2.0" is enabled on the client devices.
+1. Before you begin, double-check these items:
+   - Make sure the scheduled task "Office Automatic Update 2.0" is enabled on the client devices.
 This task, which updates the assigned channel, is a required part of managing updates for Microsoft 365 Apps, whether you use  Group Policy, the Office Deployment Tool, or Configuration Manager.
+   - Make sure that the update channel is not set through a group policy setting for the targeted device.
+Otherweise it would overrule the Office Deployment Tool and the device will stay on the channel specified in the group policy setting.
+In such case, either lift the group policy setting from the device or use [group policy to change the channel](./change-update-channels.md#change-the-update-channel-with-group-policy).

 2. Download the latest version of the ODT (setup.exe) from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).